-Applications accepted on a rolling basis for use in summer 2021 or academic year 2021-22.
+Applications are accepted on a rolling basis for use in the academic year 2022-23.

-CSREA invites tenured and other long-term faculty whose scholarship focuses on race, ethnicity, and/or indigeneity in the U.S. and work that connects the U.S. to related transnational contexts, to apply for a Course Innovation Grant for use in AY 2021-22.
-Applications for summer 2021 courses are also welcome.
+CSREA invites tenured and other long-term faculty whose scholarship focuses on race, ethnicity, and/or indigeneity in the United States and work that connects the U.S. to related transnational contexts, to apply for a Course Innovation Grant for use in AY 2022-23.

-For all members of the Brown University faculty interested in working on issues of race, ethnicity, and/or indigeneity in the United States, or U.S.-related transnational contexts.
+For all members of the Brown University faculty interested in working on issues of race, ethnicity, and/or indigeneity in the U.S. or in U.S. related transnational contexts.

 Applicants must complete this application form to be fully considered.
 Applications will be reviewed by the CSREA Faculty Advisory Board (FAB).
 Other relevant faculty within or external to Brown may be consulted at the discretion of the FAB.

-Applications accepted on a rolling basis.
-Submissions for summer 2021 and AY 2021-22 courses are encouraged by Monday, March 15, 2021.
-Awardees will be notified within six weeks of submission.
+Applications are accepted on a rolling basis.
+Submissions for AY 2022-23 courses are encouraged by Monday, February 28, 2022.